Teletype Model 37

 The Teletype Model 37 is an electromechanical teleprinter manufactured by the Teletype Corporation in 1968.
-Unfortunately the end was approaching for electromechanical user interfaces and a year later in 1969 the Computer Terminal Corporation introduced the electronic terminal with a screen.
+Electromechanical user interfaces would be superseded as a year later in 1969 the Computer Terminal Corporation introduced the electronic terminal with a screen.

 Features

-The Model 37 came with many features including upper- and lowercase letters, reverse page feed for printing charts, red and black ink and could print 150 Baud (15 characters/second) and optional tape and punch reader.
-This made it 50% faster than its predecessor the Model 33.
+The Model 37 came with many features including upper- and lowercase letters, reverse page feed for printing charts, red and black ink, and optional tape and punch reader.
+It handled speeds up to 150 Baud (15 characters/second).
+This made it 50% faster than its predecessor, the Model 33.

 The Model 37 terminal utilizes a serial input / output 10 unit code signal consisting of a start bit, seven information bits, an even parity bit and a stop bit.
 It was produced in ASR (Automatic Send and Receive)also known as the Model 37/300, KSR (Keyboard Send and Receive) also known as the Model 37/200 and RO (Receive Only) also known as the Model 37/100.

 The Model 37 handles all 128 ASCII code combinations.
 It uses a six-row removable typebox with provisions for 96 type pallet positions.
 When the Shift-Out feature is included, the six-row typebox is replaced with a seven-row typebox allowing 112 pallet positions, or it can be replaced with an eight-row typebox allowing 128 type pallet positions.